 A working railway track.
 And eight times a day, upon the sound of a thankfully very loud horn, the stallholders pick up their produce, pull back the awnings that protect them from the sun and let the train come and go – literally inches from their faces, feet, neatly stacked oranges or anything else that gets in its way.

-But, not many people know that you can also get to the train market on the train itself and ride through the market – and it’s relatively simple and very, very cheap at just 23 baht (that’s 50p or 90c Australian).
+I admit, it’s not everyone’s first thought when they are considering how to get to Maeklong Railway Market, but it’s relatively simple and very, very cheap at just 23 baht (that’s 50p or 90c Australian).

-I know this because when we did it on our last trip to Bangkok there were no more than 10 tourists on the whole train (and hundreds at the market itself)- but it’s an absolutely brilliant way to see the market and a really, really cool journey.
+I know it’s a bit of a secret because when we did it on our last trip to Bangkok there were no more than 10 tourists on the whole train (and hundreds at the market itself)- but it’s an absolutely brilliant way to see the market and a really, really cool journey.

 And don’t worry, once you get off the train you still have enough time to wander around the market for a bit and take your position alongside the tracks ready for the thrills when the train makes its journey back.

-I think one reason why so few tourists do it this way is that it’s really hard to find out information – it took me weeks of lounging in bed piecing together information from lots of different websites to come up with a plan.
+I think one reason why so few tourists work out how to go to Maeklong Railway Market by train is that it’s really hard to find out information – it took me weeks of lounging in bed piecing together information from lots of different websites to come up with a plan.
 But, here’s how we did it in February 2017.

 NB I can’t promise that all the timings will be completely up to date when you read this (it’s Thailand, nothing is set in stone), nor can I promise anything will run on time – but I can at least give you an idea of what to do and where to look.
 So here we go…